We all have recurring data analyses that we run on our sites, campaigns and shops.

 Following that, data flows into BigQuery each night, and reports are automatically refreshed when you sit down for your morning coffee.

-To easily access your list sites + reports, we share a master Tracking Plan Sheet with your team (the same template we use to execute our long-running Agency Data Pipeline service).
+To easily access your list sites + reports, we share a master Tracking Plan Sheet with your team (read more about our Data Pipelines here).

 For each site that you set up for a Recipe, you pay a flat fee per month of $25.